saffronsoftware/Dom.coffee/README.md

 #### `.parent()`
 ##### Returns
-The element's parent DOM element (not Dom.coffee element).
+The element's parent DOM element (not a Dom.coffee instance).

 #### `.closestParent(selector)`
 ##### Arguments